Local Routing on a Convex Polytope in R^3: Conclusions

 \section{Conclusions}

-The algorithm presented in this paper devised a geodesic local routing scheme for routing between the vertices of a convex polytope $P$.
-For the input parameter $\epsilon \in (0, 1)$, the preprocessing time, sizes of routing tables at the vertices of $P$, size of labels associated to vertices, and the size of the header of the packet are upper bounded in terms of the number of vertices of $P$ and $\epsilon$.
+This paper presented a geodesic local routing scheme for routing between the vertices of a convex polytope $P$.
+The input parameter $\epsilon \in (0, 1)$, the preprocessing time, sizes of routing tables at the vertices of $P$, size of labels associated to vertices, and the size of the header of the packet are upper bounded in terms of the number of vertices of $P$ and $\epsilon$.
 The stretch of the routing path in the devised scheme depends on $D$, which relies on the local geometry of $P$.
 This research approximates $P$ with another convex polytope $P'$ whose complexity is a function of $\epsilon$, and computes a geodesic spanner with vertices of $P$ projected on the faces of $P'$ to help in computing routing tables at the vertices of $P$.
 In addition, for computing routing tables at the vertices of $P'$, we used a routing scheme designed for abstract graphs.
-The local routing in the routing phase is ensured by carefully choosing the next hop at every intermediate vertex.
+These help in carefully choosing the next hop at every vertex along the routing path.
 To our knowledge, this is the first result for local routing on polytopes.
-The future work could include computing patches of fixed diameter so that the influence of the parameter $D$ could be further reduced.
+Future work could include computing patches of fixed diameter to further reduce the influence of parameter $D$.
 Besides, future research could aim to improve the sizes of routing tables and the preprocessing time.
-Especially, in parallel to landmarks found for abstract graphs as in \cite{journals/jalgo/Cowen01,conf/spaa/ThorupZwick01}, it may be possible to cluster the vertices of $P$ in each patch using geometric techniques for finding representative vertices.
+In particular, in parallel to the representatives found for abstract graphs as in \cite{journals/jalgo/Cowen01,conf/spaa/ThorupZwick01}, it may be possible to cluster the vertices of $P$ in each patch using geometric techniques to find representative vertices.
 It would be interesting to extend this work to routing between the vertices of a polytope which is not necessarily convex.
 Besides, when $\mathbb{R}^3$ consists of obstacles that are convex polytopes, routing between the vertices of those polytopes so that the routing path does not intersect the interior of any of those obstacles could also be an interesting problem to explore.